codexshami/FarmAIQ/README.md

 ---

 ## 📋 Overview

-Smart Agriculture Recommendation System ek AI-based application hai jo farmers ko help karta hai:
+A Smart Agriculture Recommendation System is an AI-based application that helps farmers by:
--  Best crop select karne me
+• Selecting the best crop based on soil and environmental conditions
--  Sahi fertilizer choose karne me
+• Choosing the most suitable fertilizer for better yield
--  Plant disease detect karne me
+• Detecting plant diseases early to prevent crop damage It uses data and machine learning techniques to provide accurate and efficient farming recommendations.

 ---

 ## ✨ Key Features

-###  Crop Recommendation
+## 🌱 Crop Recommendation
-- Soil nutrients (N, P, K) analyze karta hai
+- Analyzes soil nutrients (N, P, K)
-- Weather conditions consider karta hai
+- Considers weather conditions
-- Best crop suggest karta hai
+- Suggests the best crop to grow

-###  Fertilizer Advisory
+## 🧪 Fertilizer Advisory
-- Nutrient deficiency detect karta hai
+- Detects nutrient deficiencies in the soil
-- Suitable fertilizer recommend karta hai
+- Recommends suitable fertilizers

-###  Disease Detection
+## 🦠 Disease Detection
-- Leaf image se disease detect karta hai
+- Detects plant diseases using leaf images
-- Treatment suggestions deta hai
+- Provides treatment suggestions
 ---

 ## 📊 Technologies Used